 There are all sorts of styles you can do for an icon design.
 You can keep it very minimalist and have icons with only a few lines and one colour, or a bit more complicated with a range of colours, textures, and gradients.
 If you need some inspiration for your icons, Dribble and Pinterest both have some amazing icon design work.

 With only a few great items in your portfolio you can show a potential employer just how much of an asset you would be to their team.
-Make sure each project has some research, sketches, and a rationale behind it.
+Make sure each of your graphic design portfolio projects has some research, sketches, and a rationale behind it.
 You’re not just showing employers that you’ve created great work in the past.
 You’re showing them that your brain and technical skills can create great work in the future.

 If you’re still stuck on ideas for projects to put into your portfolio, check out sharpen.design for some awesome randomly generated project ideas.

-What are some of your favorite design portfolio projects for new designers?
+What are some of your favorite graphic design portfolio projects?
+Are there other graphic design portfolio projects or design challenges that should be on this list?
 Let me know in the comments below.